-Applicants to the Bachelor of Science Degree in Psychology must meet the General Admission Requirements as presented in the Clark Atlanta University Undergraduate Catalog.
+Applicants to the Bachelor of Science Degree in Psychology must meet the General Admissions Requirements as published in this Catalog.

-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate Catalog, students pursuing the Bachelor of Science Degree in Psychology must complete all required courses in Psychology with minimum final grades of "C".
+In addition to the General Degree Requirements as published in this Catalog, students pursuing the Bachelor of Science Degree in Psychology must complete all required courses in Psychology with minimum final grades of "C".